8 VI 1894, Prague — 18 VIII 1942, Wülzburg prison camp

 Erwin Schulhoff was a composer and pianist whose work was inspired by jazz and Dadaism.
 His compositions were labelled “degenerate” by the Nazis.

-Born on 8 June 1894 in Prague, he started his musical education in the Prague Conservatory under the instruction of Antonín Dvořák.
-He went on to study composition and piano in Vienna, Leipzig, and Cologne, his teachers included Claude Debussy and Max Reger.
+Born on 8 June 1894 in Prague, he started his musical education in the Prague Conservatory under the instruction of the renowned composer Antonín Dvořák.
+He went on to study composition and piano in Vienna, Leipzig, and Cologne and among his teachers were Claude Debussy and Max Reger.
 He gave concerts in Germany, France, and Great Britain, and created works inspired by jazz and Dadaism.

-Erwin served in the army during World War I and was wounded in combat.
-After the war, he first lived and worked in Germany (Saarbrücken, Berlin, and Dresden), and later also in Prague.
-His music was banned when the Nazis came to power, who labelled it an example of entartete Kunst, German for “degenerate art”, which was deemed incompatible with Nazi ideology.
-In addition, he found it difficult to find a job in Czechoslovakia due to his communist sympathies.
+Erwin Schulhoff served in the army during World War I and was wounded in battle.
+After the war, he first lived and worked in Germany (Saarbrücken, Berlin and Dresden), and later in Prague.
+When the Nazi regime came to power in Czechoslovakia, his music was banned and labelled entartete Kunst, German for “degenerate art,” incompatible with Nazi ideology.
+Additionally, he found it difficult to find a position due to his communist sympathies.

-After Prague was invaded by the Third Reich, Schulhoff gave concerts under various pseudonyms.
-He applied to the Soviet Union for citizenship papers but was arrested by the Gestapo before he was able to leave the country.
-In June 1941, he was sent to a concentration camp in Wülzburg, Bavaria, where he died of tuberculosis, in 1942.
+Once Prague was invaded, Schulhoff continued to give concerts under various pseudonyms.
+He applied to the Soviet Union for citizenship papers, but was arrested by the Gestapo before he was able to leave the country.
+In June 1941, he was deported to an internment camp in Wülzburg, Bavaria, where he died of tuberculosis, in 1942.

 Erwin Schulhoff was a composer and pianist whose work was inspired by jazz and Dadaism.
 His compositions were labelled “degenerate” by the Nazis.

-Born on 8 June 1894 in Prague, he started his musical education in the Prague Conservatory under the instruction of Antonín Dvořák.
-He went on to study composition and piano in Vienna, Leipzig, and Cologne, his teachers included Claude Debussy and Max Reger.
+Born on 8 June 1894 in Prague, he started his musical education in the Prague Conservatory under the instruction of the renowned composer Antonín Dvořák.
+He went on to study composition and piano in Vienna, Leipzig, and Cologne and among his teachers were Claude Debussy and Max Reger.
 He gave concerts in Germany, France, and Great Britain, and created works inspired by jazz and Dadaism.

-Erwin served in the army during World War I and was wounded in combat.
-After the war, he first lived and worked in Germany (Saarbrücken, Berlin, and Dresden), and later also in Prague.
-His music was banned when the Nazis came to power, who labelled it an example of entartete Kunst, German for “degenerate art”, which was deemed incompatible with Nazi ideology.
-In addition, he found it difficult to find a job in Czechoslovakia due to his communist sympathies.
+Erwin Schulhoff served in the army during World War I and was wounded in battle.
+After the war, he first lived and worked in Germany (Saarbrücken, Berlin and Dresden), and later in Prague.
+When the Nazi regime came to power in Czechoslovakia, his music was banned and labelled entartete Kunst, German for “degenerate art,” incompatible with Nazi ideology.
+Additionally, he found it difficult to find a position due to his communist sympathies.

-After Prague was invaded by the Third Reich, Schulhoff gave concerts under various pseudonyms.
-He applied to the Soviet Union for citizenship papers but was arrested by the Gestapo before he was able to leave the country.
-In June 1941, he was sent to a concentration camp in Wülzburg, Bavaria, where he died of tuberculosis, in 1942.
+Once Prague was invaded, Schulhoff continued to give concerts under various pseudonyms.
+He applied to the Soviet Union for citizenship papers, but was arrested by the Gestapo before he was able to leave the country.
+In June 1941, he was deported to an internment camp in Wülzburg, Bavaria, where he died of tuberculosis, in 1942.

 Duo for Violin and Cello